 While there are many different RV toilet types, we’ll focus on the two most common factory-installed units: gravity and macerating toilets.

-➡ Looking for information on the other RV toilet types?
-Read this: A Practical Guide to the 6 RV Toilet Types
+Pro Tip: Looking for information on the other RV toilet types?
+Read this Practical Guide to the 6 RV Toilet Types

 One easy way to identify your toilet type is by looking inside the bowl.
 A gravity-flush toilet will have a hole at the bottom of the bowl covered by a flap.
 The flap opens when you press the foot pedal or handle to flush, allowing the waste to drop down through the hole and into your black tank.
 As the name implies, these toilets use gravity to move liquids and solids into the waste tank.

 Macerating toilets are slightly different.
 The hole where the waste flushes through is typically smaller than a gravity toilet, and there is no flap.
 These toilets have a button for flushing and rely on a pump and grinder to move the liquids and solids through the RV’s plumbing and into the black tank.

 Once you’ve identified your toilet type, you’ll want to locate the brand and model number for ordering parts.
 Most often, you’ll find this information on a sticker on the backside of your toilet near the floor.
 You may need to use a mirror or take a photo of the serial number with your phone if you can’t get your eyes on it.

 What Are the Parts of an RV Toilet?

 RV toilet parts will vary depending on the toilet type.
 As you might imagine, a gravity toilet’s components are simpler and cheaper, which is good news when you need to replace them.
 Conversely, the grinding and pumping mechanisms make a macerating toilet’s parts more complex and expensive.

 So why would manufacturers install macerating toilets in an RV when gravity toilets are more cost-effective and easy to repair?
 The answer requires a deeper look at the differences between these toilet types.